shareandcharge/sharecharge-lib.js/README.rst

 **Wallet**

-To store stations, connectors and request/confirm charging sessions on the network, it is necessary to first create an Ethereum wallet.
+To store stations, evses and request/confirm charging sessions on the network, it is necessary to first create an Ethereum wallet.
 This wallet needs to be funded with Ether in order to pay the blockchain's transaction fees.

 A wallet can be generated using either a new or known 12 word seed phrase.
 This seed phrase allows a user to regain access to their wallet if they lose it.